Pipes of War

 ‘Right, yes, of course,’ said the captain, now pacing around overexcitedly.
 ‘So, what is Limescale planning?’

-‘I don’t really know, he didn’t tell us much,’ admitted Flush.
+‘I don’t really know, he didn’t tell us anything useful,’ admitted Flush.

 ‘He did say he was going to use this machine of his to flood the city.’

-‘I think that’s pretty helpful information,’ HyJean said, a little frustrated.
+‘I think that’s pretty useful information,’ HyJean said, a little frustrated.

-‘And rescue Suds and the kidnapped people,’ added Flush.
+‘And rescue Suds and the kidnapped people,’ added HyJean.

 ‘What about the drip?’
 Flush said, gesturing towards the shower room.

 ‘Okay, cool.
-I’ll just finish this and then get ready,’ Flush said, gesturing to his half-full bowl of cereal.
+I’ll just finish this and then we’ll get off,’ Flush said, gesturing to his half-full bowl of cereal.

 Captain Clean grabbed the bowl and threw it in a nearby bin.
 Flush sat shocked and pouted a little like a spoilt child who’d just had his favourite toy taken away.